 - May not suit sensitive scalp

-Boasting of a formula containing shea butter, baobab, and tea tree oils, this clarifying shampoo claims to cleanse hair while nourishing it.
-This sulfate-free shampoo ensures that dry and lackluster hair looks healthy and shiny
+Boasting of a formula containing shea butter, baobab, and tea tree oils, this sulfate-free product for low porosity hair claims to cleanse hair while nourishing it.
+This results-driven clarifying product for low porosity hair ensures that dry and lackluster hair looks healthy and shiny, making it a nourishing treatment for low porosity hair.

 - Spearmint oil helps stimulate the scalp to boost hair growth